Skip to main content

 Section 5.6 Relations in Action

-Here is the Set of the brand’s colors.
+Here is the Set of the brand’s color palette.

 Subsection 5.6.1 Color Complements

-Complementary colors are two colors, whose hues are \(180^\circ\) away from each other on the color wheel.
-This results in contrasting and distinct hues.
+Complementary colors are two colors whose hues are on opposite sides of the color wheel.

 RGB color wheel with a line connecting red and cyan